fernandobelemgft/shop-api/README.md

 <b>How would you go about deploying this solution to production systems ?</b>
 - DB has its own deployment infrastructure which I'am familiar such as Team City, Jenkins, uDeploy and DAP.
-  But considering an external environment we have some more options like Spring Cloud, Heroku, Amanzon Services.
+  But considering an external environment we have some more options like Spring Cloud, Heroku and Amanzon Services.

 Description